PORCELAIN PLATES.NET

 painted plates on the distinctive wire-framed base made popular by the

-a plate would probably be that the porcelain manufacturer produced a prototype
+probably be that the porcelain manufacturer produced a prototype in an

-in an unsuccessful effort to gain the Provincial contract to produce license plates
+unsuccessful effort to gain the Provincial contract to produce license plates in

 III: PROVINCIALLY-ISSUED NON-PASSENGER PLATES